-The experiential program component of the professional pharmacy curriculum consists of a total of ten supervised experiences of one-month duration each to be completed at affiliated practice sites.
-This experiential component begins with mandatory registration in supervised experiences during the Summer preceding both the second and third professional years of the professional program and culminates with eight additional supervised clinical experiences (rotations) distributed over an eleven-month period beginning on June 1 of the student's fourth year.
+The experiential program component of the professional pharmacy curriculum consists of supervised experiences of one-month duration each to be completed at affiliated practice sites.
+This experiential component begins with mandatory registration in supervised experiences during the Summer preceding both the second and third professional years of the professional program and culminates with additional supervised clinical experiences distributed over an eleven-month period beginning on June 1 of the student's fourth year.
 To accommodate the non-standard nature of the academic calendar relating to the experiential program in the student's final year, two non-standard academic terms are scheduled.
 Each term is equivalent in cost to a regular semester but is structured around an academic calendar that is unique to the final year of the Doctor of Pharmacy Program.
 Non-standard Term I begins on June 1 and ends on November 30.
 Non-standard Term II begins on December 1 and ends at the conclusion of the standard Spring Semester.
+Students must enroll in their first advanced practice experience in Non-standard Term I.